KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

         internally manages the "discovery information" for vessels, including assteroids, in a different system.
 As a result, the value kOS reads for ``TYPE`` may be different from that displayed on the map.

+.. method:: Vessel:STOPTRACKING

+    :return: None

+    Call this method to stop tracking an asteroid or asteroid-like object.
+    This is functionally the same as using the Tracking Station interface to tell KSP to forget the asteroid.
+Doing so also tells the Tracking Station that it's okay to de-spawn the object if it feels the need to clean it up to avoid clutter.

+.. attribute:: Vessel:SIZECLASS

+    :type: :struct:`String`
+    :access: Get only

+    Returns the size class for an asteroid or asteroid-like object (which is modeled in the game as a vessel).  (i.e. class A, B, C, D, or E for varying size ranges of asteroid.)
+For objects that the tracking station is tracking but you have not yet rendezvous'ed with, sometimes all the game lets you know is the general class and not the specific dimensions or mass.

+    If you are not tracking the object yet, the returned string can come back as "UNKNOWN" rather than one of the known class sizes.

 .. attribute:: Vessel:ANGULARMOMENTUM